winitzki/scall/tutorial/programming_dhall.md

 Later chapters in this book will show how that can be achieved.

 In practice, this means Dhall programs are limited to working with finite data structures and fold-like iterative functions on them.
-Recursive code can be translated into Dhall only if there is a static termination guarantee.
+Recursive code can be translated into Dhall only if there is a termination guarantee: the total number of nested recursive calls must be bounded in advance.
 Within these limitations, Dhall supports a wide variety of iterative and recursive computations.

 #### No side effects